Getting Explicit Instruction Right: Introduction

 While the source of this decline is hard to pin down, many have speculated that a long-run trend in the way students are taught is to blame.
 This trend has involved a move away from teachers directly imparting learning to students, toward so-called ``inquiry-based learning'' in which students are placed at the center of an ``educational journey'' where they arrive at their own understanding of what is being taught.
 This approach emerged from the ``constructivist'' movement in education which emphasizes hands-on learning aimed at solving ``real-world'' problems.
 This has led to numerous calls for a return to ``direct'' or ``explicit'' instruction \citep{convo2019}.
 This is sometimes called a ``back-to-basics'' approach to education.

 The purpose of this paper is not to litigate the cause of declining educational performance in many advanced economies.
-Rather, we focus on identifying the causal effect of \textit{correctly} implementing the explicit instruction pedagogy on student performance in standardized tests.
-To do this, we utilize a unique setting in Australia\textemdash a country in which all students in grades 3, 5, 7, and 9 undergo annual basic skills tests (``NAPLAN'').
-We find strong causal evidence that a correct implementation of explicit instruction improves student performance and the magnitude is substantial, with point estimates ranging between 0.9 and 2.7 standard deviations.
-We emphasise the implementation aspect and build the counterfactual outcomes using a pool of schools that includes schools already integrating elements of explicit instruction in their pedagogical approach.
+Rather, we focus on estimating the causal effect of implementing the explicit instruction pedagogy via peer-modelling on student performance in standardized tests.
+Here, by peer-modelling implementation, we mean the process where teachers from a given school (i) learn a pedagogical approach by sitting in the classes of teachers from a school successfully implementing such approach, and (ii) use the approach in their own school.
+To measure this impact, we utilize a unique setting in Australia\textemdash a country in which all students in grades 3, 5, 7, and 9 undergo annual basic skills tests (``NAPLAN'')\textemdash and apply the synthetic control method \cite{abadie03} to administrative data.
+We find strong causal evidence that a peer-modelling implementation of explicit instruction improves student performance and the magnitude is substantial, with point estimates ranging between 0.9 and 2.7 standard deviations.
+We emphasise the implementation aspect and build the counterfactual outcomes using a pool of schools that includes schools already attempting to introduce explicit instruction in their pedagogical approach.

-Specifically, we use a synthetic control approach to study the effect of introducing Explicit Instruction in a median-performing school\textemdash Charlestown South Public School, New South Wales\textemdash on the school's Year-3 and Year-5 NAPLAN scores, both in Reading and Numeracy (see Table \ref{tab:pctile} for more information on the performance percentiles of Charlestown South and the key schools used to construct \textit{synthetic Charlestown South}).
-Each year, all Australian students in grades 3, 5, 7, and 9 sit a basic skills tests known as ``NAPLAN'' (the National Assessment Program Literacy and Numeracy).
-These tests are administered each May in all schools across the country, and are intended to provide a snapshot of students' current abilities in reading, writing, language (spelling, grammar and punctuation), and numeracy.